VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Python Library/README.md

 An investor can buy a stock and sell it later.
 If the stock price increases, the investor profits, If it decreases,the investor with incur a loss.
 Determining the stock price is complex; it depends on the number of outstanding shares, the size of the company's future profits, and much more.
 People trade stocks throughout the day the stock ticker is a report of the price of a certain stock, updated continuously throughout the trading session by the various stock market exchanges.

 In this project I'll be extracting stock data using a Python library.
-I'll use the yfinance library, it allows us to extract data for stocks returning data in a pandas dataframe.
+I'll use the yfinance library, it allows me to extract data for stocks returning data in a pandas dataframe.

 ## Table of Contents